 Queensland and Northern Australia Moorings

-The Queensland and Northern Australia mooring sub-facility is responsible for moorings located in the northern tropics along the Great Barrier Reef, which is within the region of the Q-IMOS Node and in the east and in the north western parts of Australia, which is within the WA-IMOS nodes domain.
+The Queensland and Northern Australia Moorings sub-facility is responsible for moorings located in the northern tropics along the Great Barrier Reef, which is within the region of the Q-IMOS Node and in the east and in the north western parts of Australia, which is within the WA-IMOS nodes domain.
 The mooring arrays provide near real time and delayed mode observations from oceanographic moorings comprising physical (temperature, salinity, sea level and currents) and water quality measurements (turbidity, fluorescence, dissolved oxygen).

 The GBR array is located along the outer Great Barrier Reef in order to monitor the Western Boundary currents of the Coral Sea comprising the poleward East Australian Current and the equatorward Gulf of Papua Current.
 The array is designed to detect any changes in circulation, temperature response, mixed layer depth and ocean-shelf exchanges.